chilledoj/numericode/nctype/README.md

 The maximum number that can be stored is l<sup>n</sup>.
 This will be stored in a 32 bit (unsigned) integer which has a maximum value of 2<sup>32</sup>-1.
 Therefore the constrain is simply l<sup>n</sup> < 2<sup>32</sup>-1.

-## Potential Improvements
-+ Change input parameter to Encode to use string instead of []byte?

-## Contact
-If anyone actually uses this then please let me know how you get on.